joelhawksley/identity/components/slides.md

 ^ To first instantiate the component

-^ Then render the block in the context of the current view, and assign the result to an accessor on our component, if a block has been passed.
+^ S Then, if a block has been passed, render it in the context of the current view, and assign the result to an accessor on the component.

-^ At that point, our component will know about the content, so we can render it.
+^ At that point, our component will know about the content

+^ S so we can render it.

 ^ So since we're expecting all components to have a content accessor,